Using the Time Tool

 3. Click the Start Object ellipsis ().

-4. Select DistressLocation () in the Select Object dialog box.
+4. Select DistressLocation () when the Select Object dialog box opens.

 6. Click the End Object ellipsis ().